 Despite being one of the central business districts of New York City, Downtown Brooklyn lacks nothing in mass transit options.
 From the New York City Subway to bus service, the area’s packed.
 There’s also the Atlantic Terminal where trains from Long Island stop, just in case you need to go further.
 For walkers, Manhattan and Brooklyn Bridges lead way to Manhattan, and the neighborhood’s walkability leaves nothing to fantasy: there are parks, trimmed streets, and architectural landmarks to admire on your way to wherever.

-Searching apartments for rent in Downtown Brooklyn means you’ll be at the center of it all.
+Searching for apartment rentals in Downtown Brooklyn means you’ll be at the center of it all.
 Just a step away from Boerum Hill, Brooklyn Heights, and Fort Greene, this neighborhood brings you the combination of entertainment and business opportunities.
 Classic brownstone houses for rent in Downtown Brooklyn, New York, open to modern business complexes on one hand and to a number of bustling and dynamic college campuses on the other.
-Though be ready for higher prices: rooms for rent will cost you two and a half times more than national average.
+Though be ready for higher prices: 1-bed condos for rent will cost you two and a half times more than the national average.
 Ouch!
 But at least you know what you pay for.
 Business hub hemmed between the college campuses and indulged in the peppy vibe of the town where every day is a holiday.